meshery/meshery/docs/pages/extensibility/cli.md

 4. Push to the branch (`git push origin feature/Feature`).
 5. Open a Pull Request.

-For more detailed information, please refer to the CONTRIBUTING.md file in each plugin's repository.
+For more detailed information, refer to the CONTRIBUTING.md file in each plugin's repository.

 ## Additional Resources